extremenetworks/EXOS_Apps/EZ_SpanningTree/README.md

 Enter the EXOS CLI command, pasting the github URL:

 `download url https://github.com/extremenetworks/EXOS_Apps/blob/master/EZ_SpanningTree/summitX-21.1.1.4-ezspantree-1.0.0.1.xmod`
+#### Download http over front panel port
+To download summitX-21.1.1.4-ezspantree-1.0.0.1.xmod directly from github over a front panel port, EXOS must be able to resolve the github domain name into an IP address.

+Enter the EXOS command:

+`config dns-client add name-server 8.8.8.8 vr VR-Default`

+Then copy the link for summitX-21.1.1.4-ezspantree-1.0.0.1.xmod from the github web page.

+Enter the EXOS CLI command, pasting the github URL:

+`download url https://github.com/extremenetworks/EXOS_Apps/blob/master/EZ_SpanningTree/summitX-21.1.1.4-ezspantree-1.0.0.1.xmod vr VR-Default`

-#### Download using EXOS web (Chalet)
+### Download using EXOS web (Chalet)
 - Using your browser, download summitX-21.1.1.4-ezspantree-1.0.0.1.xmod from github to your PC.
 - Then using the EXOS web interface (Chalet), navigate to Apps->File Manager.
 - Use: `Upload files from Local Drive:` to upload and install the file to the EXOS switch

 ## ezspantree.py Usage
-In the usage examples below, lets assume the command below was used to create VLANs VID 10-15
+In the usage examples, lets assume the command below was used to create VLANs VID 10-15
 ```
 create vlan 10-15
 ```